 Sanda Cook’s painting is influenced by the beautiful landscapes and architecture of her native Romania.
-She studied art at the Brasor School of Arts.
-Her travels throughout Europe, Japan, and the U. S. have given her work a unique perspective and style.
-Cook has shown her work extensively in metro Detroit including exhibits at the Scarab Club, River’s Edge Gallery, Downriver Council of the Arts, Carr Center for the Arts, Detroit Artist Market, Grosse Point Art Center, Ariana Gallery, 4731 Studio, and the Padzieski Art Gallery.
+She studied at the Brasor School of Arts, and her travels throughout Europe, Japan, and the U. S. have given her work a unique perspective and style.
+Cook has shown extensively in metro Detroit including exhibits at the Scarab Club, River’s Edge Gallery, Downriver Council of the Arts, Carr Center for the Arts, Detroit Artist Market, Grosse Point Art Center, Ariana Gallery, 4731 Studio, and the Padzieski Art Gallery.

 Thomas is a fine art and commercial architectural photographer based in the Detroit area.
 His subject matter is diverse, ranging from organic studies of flora and fauna to cityscapes and architecture.
 Consistent throughout his imagery are questions relating to liminal space or transition and our relationship to both the natural and built environment.
 He has shown at galleries such as The Image Flow, Marin, CA, Photo Oakland, Oakland CA, The Scarab Club, Detroit MI, Praxis Gallery, Minneapolis MN and in Seoul, South Korea.